BigRedS/Mail-Postfixadmin/README.pod

 Returns a hash containing info about a domain.
 Keys:

-	domain		The domain name
-	description	Content of the description field
-	quota		Mailbox size quota
-	transport	Postfix transport (usually virtual)
-	active		Whether the domain is active or not backupmx0	Whether this is a  backup MX for the domain mailboxes	Array of mailbox names associated with the domain (note: the full username, not just the local part) modified	last modified date
+  domain          The domain name description     Content of the description field quota           Mailbox size quota transport       Postfix transport (usually 'virtua') active          Whether the domain is active or not (0 or 1) backupmx        Whether this is a  backup MX for the domain (0 or 1) mailboxes       Array of mailbox names associated with the domain
-	num_mailboxes   Count of the mailboxes (effectively, the length of the array in `mailboxes`)
+                  (note: the full username, not just the local part) modified        last modified date as returned by the DB num_mailboxes   Count of the mailboxes (effectively, the length of the array in `mailboxes`) created         Creation date aliases         Alias quota for the domain maxquota        Mailbox quota for the domain
-	created		Creation data
-	aliases		Alias quota for the domain
-	maxquota	Mailbox quota for teh domain

 Returns undef if the domain doesn't exist.